 - fish + lean ground beef

-I then make a few veggie options and rice.
+I then make a few veggie options and grains.
 I don’t know if it’s my Cuban heritage talking here but there’s always some kind of rice in my house.
 Brown rice, quinoa, jasmine rice, white rice, cauliflower rice.
 It’s just an easy and quick side so I try to have a container with rice in case I need a quick meal.
 Cauliflower rice is the only one I make on the spot because it gets mushy if you leave it in the fridge for too long.
 For the veggies, I either roast or sauté them with olive oil and spices like this:

 - chopped sweet potatoes (salt, pepper, smoked paprika)